-This Strategy document is just the beginning.
+The Strategy document itself is just the beginning.
 It is a resource for focusing debate in the community about the future of Wellington and how we can respond proactively to future challenges and opportunities to create the city we want.
 It is important that we develop a shared sense of the direction in which we are travelling; that our efforts are collaborative rather than conflicting; and that we know what is needed to make the difference.